nikolayg/nikgrozev-website/_posts/blog/2014-06-13-cloudsim-and-cloudsimex-part-2-disk-opeartions.md

 Once disk and CPU operations are distributed among the virtual machines, they in turn need to distribute them to their cloudlets/jobs.
-Thus CloudSimEx introduces a new type of cloudlet - [HddCloudlet](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/disk/HddCloudlet.java).
+Thus, CloudSimEx introduces a new type of cloudlet - [HddCloudlet](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/disk/HddCloudlet.java).
 In addition to the number of CPU instructions (<u>mips</u>), it also has a number of disk I/O operations (<u>miops</u>) and a data item.
 In CloudSim, a standard cloudlet is complete/finished only if <u>mips</u>